Looking after your own mental health and wellbeing

 - Stay connected – remember this is about physical distancing in most cases and not isolating yourself from all contact.
 Stay in touch through texting, social media, phone calls and video calls; don’t be shy about going on camera – your loved ones will really appreciate seeing you, even if you’re in your pyjamas!
 It’s also important to remember that they may be feeling lonely or anxious too, and your contact could really help

 - Try and establish a routine, whether you live alone or with other people.
-You could go for a walk first thing in the morning in place of your usual commute, or speak to a family member at a set time each day on FaceTime.
+You could go for a walk first thing in the morning in place of your usual commute if working from home, or speak to a family member at a set time each day on FaceTime.
 It’s also important to try to keep usual bed and meal times

 - Working from home?
-MHFA have a range of resources through their My Whole Self campaign to support you.
+MHFA have a range of resources through their My Whole Self campaign to support you to stay connected.
 Working from home can feel isolating, so if you are working remotely, My Whole Self is a great way to strengthen your virtual relationships

 - Get some fresh air and natural light; open your curtains and windows to let this into your home or potter around the garden